The local vertical density distribution of ultracool dwarfs M7 to L2.5 and their luminosity function: Fitting the vertical density distribution

 In fitting a model to the data, we assume Gaussian errors for each bin i.e. we approximate the Poisson distribution as Gaussian.
 Then if the model predicts $m_i$ points in bin $i$, and the observed number is $n_i$, the logarithm of the likelihood is given by:

 which is Eqn 8 in \citet{Dobbie}.
 Because the likelihood is strongly peaked in the space of the parameters, the posterior is not sensitive to the form of the priors.
 We adopt broad uniform priors, which for the shape parameter covers the range $0<\alpha<3$.
-The function $\sech^{\alpha}(z/\alpha z_e)$ can be awkward to evaluate for small values of $\alpha$, so we employ the identity
+The function $\sech^{\alpha}(z/\alpha z_e)$ can be awkward\footnote{this comes from overflow in evaluating $e^{(z/\alpha z_e)}$} to evaluate for small values of $\alpha$, so we employ the identity

 and ensure that when $\alpha=0$ the function is set equal to $e^{-x}$.